MPRAhub/MPRAbase/README.md

 The MPRAbase repository serves as a decentralized resource center for MPRA data sharing and analysis.
 Here we provide tutorials for contributing to the centralized iSEE-MPRAbase platform, while retaining your project's data privacy and public release date.
 The MPRAbase repository is also routinely updated when a dataset passes the community's minimal standardization requirements and is ready to be made public.
 Therefore, MPRAbase users can launch iSEE-MPRAbase instances and pull new data and applications plugins before the quarterly update.

-We encourage all MPRA enthusiasts to install a local MPRAhub/MPRAbase and explore the vast landscape of regulatory elements.
+We invite all MPRA enthusiasts to install a local MPRAhub/MPRAbase and explore the vast landscape of regulatory elements.

+Cheers,
+MPRAbase Team

 # Prerequistes